Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 with empty seats for each hostage

-In addition to the horrific murders of October 7, 2023, Israelis were also appalled to learn that more than 100 hostages (later revised to 242, including 33 children) were taken by the Hamas terrorists, most believed to be civilians, including a Holocaust survivor, elderly people, women, six Bedouins, and 32 children as young as nine months.
+In addition to the horrific murders of October 7, 2023, Israelis were also appalled to learn that more than 100 hostages (later revised to 242 and then 251, including 33 children) were taken by the Hamas terrorists, most believed to be civilians, including a Holocaust survivor, older adults, women, six Bedouins, and 32 children as young as nine months.
 At least 12 Americans and nationals from several other countries were believed to be among those kidnapped.
 A video showed four Israelis taken hostage by Hamas were killed soon after being taken captive.

 The IDF recovered a manual from one of the terrorists with instructions on how to handle the Israelis they captured.
 It said “those expected to resist and those that pose a threat” should be killed.
 The rest should be blindfolded, then “reassured,” to keep them obedient.
 “Use them as human shields,” it says, and use “electric shocks” to control them.
 Kids were to be separated from their parents.
 The directions in the manual indicate the terrorists expected to be forced into a standoff with Israeli troops and advised them to collect supplies to survive a siege.

-Hamas official Khaled Meshaal said the group has kidnapped enough Israeli soldiers to negotiate the release of all the Palestinian prisoners in Israel.
+Hamas official Khaled Meshaal said the group had kidnapped enough Israeli soldiers to negotiate the release of all the Palestinian prisoners in Israel.

-Captured terrorists revealed during interrogations that they had been ordered to kidnap civilians, including the elderly and children.
+Captured terrorists revealed during interrogations that they had been ordered to kidnap civilians, including older people and children.
 One said, “Whoever brings a hostage back [to Gaza] gets $10,000 and an apartment.”

 President Joe Biden said he was sending experts to help secure the release of hostages.
 Reportedly, these included FBI negotiators and special forces hostage rescue teams.
 “We’re working on every aspect of the hostage crisis in Israel, including deploying experts to advise on assist and recovery.”
 He added, “Folks, there’s a lot we’re doing, I have not given up hope of bringing these folks home.”